 - Time: All tasks within the scope of control would be completed within the timeframe documented.
 If more that 10% of tasks run late, the score will be a 4.
 For every 10%, the score will reduce further.

 There was a definition applied to each score on the survey.
 During the project, the software that was purchased and installed did not function as it had advertised.
 We were installing the hardware and then rolling out the package after the software had been delivered.
 Many tasks were late, but those that ran behind were outside of the scope of my control.
 There were also some new things, just like in every project, that the client had discovered, changed, or decided they wanted during the project.
 We completed the work, but due to the multiple software errors, the project felt clunky.
 It didn't flow very well.
-There were many issue resolution calls and lat nights.
+There were many issue resolution calls and late nights.
 At the closing meeting, I presented the survey to Barbara.
 She proceeded to state that she would follow her pattern of circling 1's and 2's.
 I then went back to the definitions that we had agreed upon and showed the facts of the project.
 According to our definitions, I deserved a 5 on all categories.
 We discussed why she was thinking the 1's and 2's and each reason was something that came up well after she had defined success.
 While these items were items that we could address on the next project, it would be unfair to rate us against criteria she hadn't thought of until later.
 She agreed and circled all fives.
 She listed in her comments that she was unhappy about a few things but realized that they were not things that were directly attributable to me or my organization.

 When the survey was turned in, I immediately received calls from many levels of management inquiring how I could have gotten her to turn in a survey saying that she was completely satisfied.
 I told them that it was simple.
 I asked her to define what a 5 was and then held up my end of the bargain.
 In the end, she held up hers.
 The next time I worked with her, she had new and tougher definitions of what constituted a 5, but we both were clear on what had to be done to achieve the rating.
 To this day, she is still a reference for me.